SpikeGLX Download Page

 SpikeGLX is a recording system for extracellular neural probes.
 The emphasis is on concurrent synchronous recording from high channel count probes together with numerous auxiliary analog and digital channels:

-- HHMI/Whisper System support.
+- Supports HHMI/Whisper system.

 - Flexible visualization, filtering and sorting tools.